Skelmis/Route-Mapper/readme.md

 - Everything is a string.
 It's in the source as `1`?
 Cool, now it's `"1"`.
 Types are hard and too complicated for this use-case.
 - Inheritance is not handled.
 If your API has parent class functionality, this will not see it.
+- If default routing information is defined in another file such as `program.cs` this program cannot currently use it.
+For example defining the routing pattern in `program.cs` and then not adding `[Route]` to controllers will result in empty accessible URLs from this tool